Notable Collaborations and Awards

 1978 – International Council on Biblical Inerrancy (ICBI)

-Rosemary participated on the International Council on Biblical Inerrancy, which gathered in Chicago to draft and sign the Chicago Statement on Biblical Inerrancy.
+Rosemary participated in the International Council on Biblical Inerrancy, which gathered in Chicago to draft and sign the Chicago Statement on Biblical Inerrancy.
 The statement was created to define and defend the doctrine of biblical inerrancy, stating that Scripture is “infallible” and “inerrant” in all that it affirms.
+She and her husband Bob were two of the 334 signers of the Chicago Statement.

 1996 – Alliance of Confessing Evangelicals Founding Member

-The Maggie Sloan Crawford Award is a prestigious honor presented by Olivet Nazarene University to outstanding women who exemplify:
+Rosemary was presented with the Maggie Sloan Crawford Award—a prestigious honor presented by Olivet Nazarene University to outstanding women who exemplify:

 The award is named in honor of Maggie Sloan Crawford, the first graduate of Olivet Nazarene University.
 It was established by her four sons as a lasting tribute to her legacy.